Toto (mythology)

 In Māori mythology, Toto was a chief in Hawaiki.
-He had two daughters, Kuramarotini, the wife of Hoturapa, and Rongorongo, the wife of Turi.
+He had two daughters, Kuramārōtini, the wife of Hoturapa, and Rongorongo, the wife of Turi.
 Toto felled a tree and made two canoes.
 One of these, the Aotea, was given to Turi, and was sailed by him to New Zealand.
-The other canoe, the Matahourua, was later commandeered by Kupe who sailed it to New Zealand with Kuramarotini, Hoturapa's wife (Tregear 1891:527).
+The other canoe, the Matahourua, was later commandeered by Kupe who sailed it to New Zealand with Kuramārōtini, Hoturapa's wife (Tregear 1891:527).